MS-DOS Commands :: del (or erase)

 Deletes one or more files.
 The specified file (or files) is deleted immediately deleted without any confirmation.

 Tip: It is recommended that you delete files using Windows rather than MS-DOS.
-If you do use the del command, it is recommeded that you use the /p parameter so that a confirmation prompt is displayed before doing the deletion, such as: del /? *.txt
+If you do use the del command, it is recommended that you use the /p parameter so that a confirmation prompt is displayed before doing the deletion, such as: del /? *.txt

 Danger: Do not delete anything unless you know exactly what you are doing.
 MS-DOS does not have a "Recycle Bin" so you cannot recover files deleted with the "del" command.